BSi

 =1153.19 km

-We subtracted three miles (4828 m) from each end for setback.
+We subtracted three miles (4828 m) from each end for a setback.
 Blade diameter times 7 = 1,540 m to space mills apart.

-880,000 / 1,540 m =That could mean the 1625 is more like 1,218.75 GW in the Norwegian Sea.
+That could mean the 1625 is more like 1,218.75 GW in the Norwegian Sea.
 The Pacific grid I calculated would be more like 3,234 GW.
-Still that's triple the USA need.
+Still that's triple what the USA needs.
 But these arrays BOTH need some sort of UN agreement due to being outside an EEZ.
-It's such a grey area as to whether it would negatively affect OTHER countries.
+It's such a grey area if it would negatively affect OTHER countries.

 What if the feet were coated in silicon?
 That won't corrode.
 It is the second most abundant element on Earth next to oxygen.
 Yamaha already sells a spray coat.
 Hmm...